NThakur20/sentence-transformers/examples/training/augmented_sbert/README.md

 ## Extend to your own datasets

 ### Scenario 1: Limited or small annotated datasets (few labeled sentence-pairs (1k-3k))
-You can extend the idea utilised in **Augmented SBERT** to your own datasets, if you have specialized datsets in your company or reseach which are small or contain labeled few pairs.
-Train a cross-encoder over the small golden dataset and utilize BM25 sampling and generate combinations not seen earlier.
+If you have specialized datsets in your company or reseach which are small-sized or contain labeled few sentence-pairs.
+You can extend the idea of Augmented SBERT (in-domain) strategy by training a cross-encoder over your small gold or annotated dataset and use BM25 sampling and generate combinations not seen earlier.
 Use the cross-encoder to label these unlabeled pairs i.e. silver dataset.
 Finally train a bi-encoder i.e. SBERT over your extended dataset (gold+silver) dataset as shown in [train_sts_indomain_bm25.py](train_sts_indomain_bm25.py).

 ### Scenario 2: No annotated datasets (Only unlabeled sentence-pairs)
-You can extend the idea utilised in **Augmented SBERT** to your own datasets, if you have specialized datsets in your company or reseach which only contain unlabeled sentence-pairs.
-Train a cross-encoder over a source dataset which is open-sourced and generic source dataset (for eg. QQP).
-Use the cross-encoder to label your specialised unlabeled dataset i.e. target dataset.
+If you have specialized datsets in your company or reseach which only contain unlabeled sentence-pairs.
+You can extend the idea of Augmented SBERT (domain-transfer) strategy by training a cross-encoder over a source dataset which is annotated (for eg. QQP).
+Use this cross-encoder to label your specialised unlabeled dataset i.e. target dataset.
 Finally train a bi-encoder i.e. SBERT over your labeled target dataset as shown in [train_sts_qqp_crossdomain.py](train_sts_qqp_crossdomain.py).

 ## Methodology
-There are two major use-cases for the Augmented SBERT approach for pairwise-sentence regression or classification tasks -
+There are two major scenarios for the Augmented SBERT approach for pairwise-sentence regression or classification tasks.

 ## Scenario 1: Limited or small annotated datasets (few labeled sentence-pairs)